-These several descriptive lines between the historical and contemporary dandy-figures converge in a twentieth-century figure of psychoanalytic note, Judge Daniel Schreber.
-I take the pathologies of Brummell and certain contemporary dandy-figures to be incipient psychoses, though this is a reading rather than (and most emphatically not) a diagnosis; through Schreber’s account of his psychotic breakdown I find significant contiguities or touching points with Brummell’s fall from power, and hovering behind both Brummell and Schreber are the contemporary presences (Trump is exemplary, but there are others) that both inform and haunt my cultural analysis.
-Haunting is important, since so much of psychotic experience occurs through hallucination.
-Because in psychosis the imaginary must also do the work of the symbolic, what Lacan considers to be the ego’s normative hallucinations, those that guide our interpretations of reality, fall into crisis: things talk, words are written in the sky, other people become irrelevant or transform malevolently.
-Moreover, because the ego’s normative hallucinating is founded on the mirror stage, we might map Brummell’s self-transformation into the epitome of dandyism as one of an altered relation with the mirror stage: he is the narcissist whose self-mirroring has psychotic tendencies.
-Lacan says of the mirror stage and the gaze that we are eternally transfixed by the image as a necessary narcissism; in narcissism the libido can become attached to the ego in literal self-love.
+These several descriptive lines between the historical and contemporary dandy figures converge in a twentieth-century figure of psychoanalytic note, Judge Daniel Schreber.
+I take the pathologies of Brummell and certain contemporary dandy figures to be incipient psychoses, though this is a reading and (most emphatically) not a diagnosis.
+Through Schreber’s account of his psychotic breakdown, I find significant contiguities or touching points with Brummell’s fall from power, and hovering behind both Brummell and Schreber are the contemporary presences (Trump is exemplary, but there are others) that both inform and haunt my cultural analysis.
+Haunting is important since so much of psychotic experience occurs through hallucination.
+Because in psychosis the Imaginary must also do the work of the Symbolic, what Lacan considers to be the ego’s normative hallucinations, those that guide our interpretations of reality, fall into crisis: things talk, words are written in the sky, other people become irrelevant or transform malevolently.
+Moreover, because the ego’s normative hallucinating is founded on the mirror stage, we might map Brummell’s self-transformation into the epitome of dandyism as an altered relation with the mirror stage: he is the narcissist whose self-mirroring has psychotic tendencies.
+Lacan says of the mirror stage and the gaze that we are eternally transfixed by the image as a necessary narcissism, in which the libido can become attached to the ego in literal self-love.
 Indeed, Brummell is so transfixed he seems to find the world reflecting his image wherever he looks, so potent is his love.
 But his narcissism is more than neurotic; it loosely holds together a psychotic break about to happen.